The first month of the autumn,

 May, August through

 November, with an average maximum UV index of 12, are months with the highest UV index.
-A UV Index value of 11, and more, symbolizes an excessive health risk from exposure to the Sun's UV rays for the ordinary person.
+A UV Index of 11, and more, symbolizes an ultimate health vulnerability from unprotected exposure to Sun's UV rays for the ordinary person.

-Note: The daily maximum UV index of 12 in September interpret into the following advice:
+Note: The maximum daily UV index, 12 in September, converts into the following recommendations: